Top 10 Scenic Roads Loch Lomond

 12 miles

 Our undisputed (we hope) number one is the Duke's Pass and the road continuing beyond it to Kilmahog, near Callander.
-Despite the agonising steep climb, many hardy cyclists aren't deterred from cycling this road since the 1950's Duke's Pass has been described as one of Britain's most scenic drives.
+Despite the steep, agonising climb, many hardy cyclists haven't been deterred from cycling this road since the 1950s.
+Duke's Pass has been described as one of Britain's most scenic drives.
 Leaving Aberfoyle, you pass The Lodge Visitor Centre, home of Go Ape! with Scotland's longest zip slide.
 A few miles further is access to the Three Lochs Forest Drive, with the National Park's campsite for Loch Achray shortly after that.

-It's Loch Achray that you can see in front of you at the end of Duke's Pass.
-So many places to stop and explore, Ben Venue, then Loch Katrine and Ben A'an.
-Through the pretty village of Brig o' Turk close to Great Trossachs Path.
-Next stops Glen Finglas, Loch Venachar and finally Kilmahog.
+It's Loch Achray, which you can see in front of you at the end of Duke's Pass.
+There are so many places to stop and explore Ben Venue, then Loch Katrine and Ben A'an through the pretty village of Brig o' Turk close to Great Trossachs Path.
+The next stops are Glen Finglas, Loch Venachar, and finally, Kilmahog.

 Duke’s Pass, Trossachs